Thorntonchen/AI-Driven-LTE-5G-Scheduler-Simulation-using-Reinforcement-Learning/README.md

   pip install -r requirements.txt

 ## About the Author
-This project was developed by [thorton.chen], a telecommunications engineer with over 25 years of experience in radio resource management and network performance optimization at world company.
+This project was developed by [thorton.chen], a telecommunications engineer with many years of experience in radio resource management and network performance optimization at world company.
 I am currently exploring the application of modern AI/ML techniques to solve next-generation challenges in 5G/6G and O-RAN systems.
 I am open to collaboration and new opportunities.
 Email: [thornton.chen@yahoo.com]